imapp-pl/gas-cost-estimator/docs/report_stage_iii.md

 #### Setup

-Erigon shares some of the code base with GoEthereum.
+Erigon shares some of the codebase with GoEthereum.
 We used GO's `testing` library for benchmarking, and the code can be found in `test/imapp_benchmark/imapp_bench.go`.
 We used an in-memory database for a minimal impact with a minimal host.

 The benchmark code can be found at https://github.com/imapp-pl/erigon/tree/imapp_benchmark

 The following script executes benchmarks:
 ```
     python3 ./src/instrumentation_measurement/measurements.py measure --mode benchmark --input_file ./local/pg_marginal_full5_c50_step1_shuffle.csv --evm erigon --sample_size 10
 ```

 #### Results